Artificial Pageviews

 The Contentsquare Tracking tag sends only one pageview per full reload.
 In a Single Page Application (SPA), that would be only once per session.

-To handle this, an artificial pageview on every page change is needed — the “History Change” event of most TMS is perfect for this.
+To handle this, an artificial pageview on every page change is needed — use the “History Change” event which is available in most Tag Management Systems.

 You can fire the following script on every page and on history change.
 It fires the main tag the first time and then sends an artificial pageview for each next call.